“Compassion is the antitoxin of the soul: where there is compassion even the most poisonous impulses remain relatively

-The difference between this voice being an overwhelming wave of toxicity or a mild annoyance is our self-compassion.
+The difference between this voice is an overwhelming wave of toxicity or a mild annoyance is our self-compassion.

 Self-compassion is the soothing antidote to our negative inner voice.
 Self-compassion tells us that we are good enough, that we are worthy of warmth and kindness, that suffering is a perfectly normal thing that everyone goes through, and we are not alone in our pain.

 Having compassion and kindness for ourselves is a vital tool in our mental wellness.
-Despite this it is a concept that not many are aware of.
-After our focus on Self-Care last week, we thought it would be a good to explore self-compassion and why it is vital in moving on from trauma.
+Despite this, it is a concept that not many are aware of.
+After our focus on Self-Care last week, we thought it would be good to explore self-compassion and why it is vital in moving on from trauma.

 What is self-compassion?

 Self-compassion is a relatively new concept but the principles behind it have actually been around for thousands of years!
 Over 2000 years ago, the Buddha prescribed kindness, a sense of common humanity, and mindfulness to monks who were struggling with anxiety and fear.
 These three principles make up the three pillars of self-compassion.

 Dr. Kristin Neff developed the practice of self-compassion after studying Buddhism and practicing mindfulness meditation.
 When she noticed how important these three principles are to the modern mind and the journey towards mental wellness, she devoted much of her career to studying and teaching self-compassion.